 1995 - the remains of the clipper ship Snow Squall arrive at the museum, housed in its own building near Deering Pier.

-In 2001 the Museum added a meeting and dining facility, Long Reach Hall.
+2001 - the museum built an addition to the Maritime History Building, a special event facility called Long Reach Hall.
 This beautiful timber frame building is equipped with a full caterer's kitchen.
-The following year the Visiting Yachtsmen's Building was added to provide amenities for those visiting us by boat.
+The following year the Visiting Yachtsmen's Building was added to provide amenities for visitors arriving by boat.
 Ten guest moorings are available in season.

 2006 - the evocation of the bow and stern of Wyoming, the largest wooden sailing vessel built in the U.S., was erected where the original vessel was constructed and launched in 1909.
 At more than 400' from jib-boom tip to stern plate, they constitute the largest outdoor public work of art in New England.

 2010 -the museum completed an acquisition of the Portland Harbor Museum (PHM), a smaller maritime museum located in Portland, acquiring the PHM collections and membership base and enabling expansion into the Portland area.